Corydoras: Ecology

 Their main food is bottom-dwelling insects and insect larvae and various worms, as well as some vegetable matter.
 Although no Corydoras are piscivorous, they will eat flesh from dead fishes.
 Their feeding method is to search the bottom with their sensory barbels and suck up food items with their mouth, often burying their snout up to their eyes.

 In several species of Corydoras, it has been observed that the fishes, after initial evasive reaction to threat, lie still; this is suggested to be a form of cryptic behavior.
 However, it is also argued that most species do not have cryptic coloration nor freezing behavior and continue to exist, likely due to their armor and venom.
-A few species of Otocinclus: (O. affinis, O. flexilis, O. mimulus and O. xakriaba) are considered to be Batesian mimics of certain Corydoras species (C. diphyes, C. garbei, C. nattereri and C. paleatus, respectively).
+A few species of Otocinclus: (O. affinis, O. flexilis, O. mimulus and O. xakriaba) are considered to be Batesian mimics of certain Corydoradini species (Hoplisoma diphyes, Brochis garbei, Hoplisoma nattereri and Hoplisoma paleatum, respectively).
 These species have bony plates of armor and strong, frequently venomous spines as defenses, making them less palatable; by mimicking these species in size and coloration, Otocinclus avoid predation.

-A unique form of insemination has been described in Corydoras aeneus.
+A unique form of insemination has been described in Osteogaster aenea.
 When these fish reproduce, the male will present his abdomen to the female.
 The female will attach her mouth to the male's genital opening, creating the well-known "T-position" many Corydoras exhibit during courtship.
 The female will then drink the sperm.
 The sperm rapidly moves through her intestines and is discharged together with her eggs into a pouch formed by her pelvic fins.
 The female can then swim away and deposit the pouch somewhere else alone.
-Because the T-position is exhibited in other species than just C. aeneus, it is likely that this behavior is common in the genus.
+Because the T-position is exhibited in other species than just O. aenea, it is likely that this behavior is common in the subfamily.